uw-dims/tupelo/docs/source/building.rst

  $ mvn compile -Pnative

 The native code is in the `model/physical` sub-project.
-After the code is built, the resulting .so files will need to be moved to the appropriate folder under `src/resources`::
+After the code is built, the resulting .so files will automatically be copied to the appropriate folder under `src/resources`::

  src/resources/edu/uw/apl/tupelo/model/physical/native/Linux/<ARCH>/